By James Eliot, Markets & Finance Editor

 -

 Netflix: Although Netflix has robust security protocols, reliance on various open-source components led to a security audit after a minor breach.
-The company’s commitment to addressing vulnerabilities reveals the growing understanding of risk in using open-source libraries, which has parallels in financial sectors attempting to secure their own infrastructures.
+The company’s commitment to addressing vulnerabilities reveals the growing understanding of risk in using open-source libraries.

 These cases underline that vulnerabilities in npm packages have not only tangible consequences but are indicative of a broader, concerning trend in software development.